Obuaya-O/Chapter6/README.md

 Appendices for Chapter 6

 ### 1. Search Methodology
-* **Piloting Exercise:** Documentation of the iterative process used to refine the search strings
+* **Piloting Exercise and Database Search Strategies:** Documentation of the iterative process used to refine the search strings plus the exact, reproducible Boolean search strings applied to each database (PubMed and Embase).
-* **Database Search Strategies:** The exact, reproducible Boolean search strings applied to each database (PubMed and Embase)
+* **List of excluded studies**

 ### 2. Data Extraction
 * **Study Characteristics Table:** A scrollable overview of the baseline demographics, trial design, and interventions for all included studies ($N=$ 22,546).